 At Irvine, we expect to continue our support for the Linked Learning field in collaboration with these lead organizations.
 This includes making select investments in aspects of Linked Learning that can benefit the field — in particular, efforts that advance broader adoption of high-quality pathways — and contribute to our Youth program goal.

 Our next stage of grantmaking features increased focus on regions as the key geography for building Linked Learning systems and reaching more students.
 We will communicate more about our regional approach and investment in regional hubs later this fall.

 As part of this strategy evolution, we’re launching a new effort supporting seamless student transitions from high school to postsecondary education.
 The transition from high school to college is critical, and complicated — especially for student populations less represented in higher education.
 With the right practices, we can better bridge these gaps.
 This Bridging the Gap framework is designed to help practitioners, policymakers and others take action so that more students can make a more seamless transition — and succeed in gaining the postsecondary credentials that are vital to their quality of life and the future of California.

 Today, we extend a call for participation to early partners.
 You’re invited to explore this overview conveying the intent, scope and expectations for interested organizations.
 We also held a webinar with our partners on October 15, 2015 to share information about Bridging the Gap.
 You can watch a recording of the webinar to learn more.

-My team members in this work are Senior Program Officer Christina Garcia and Program Officer April Yee.
+My team members in this work are former Senior Program Officer Christina Garcia and former Program Officer April Yee.
 We all look forward to the new places and ways Linked Learning will continue to transform education through the activities I’ve described and the leadership of the Linked Learning Alliance.
 And we are excited to broaden our own efforts to increase young adult success.
 As always, we welcome your questions and comments on Irvine’s evolving role in support of this work.